MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_10_Lab1_Ex2_Validate Information Rights Management.md

 20. In the **Share ‘Marketing’** window, in the **Invite people** box, enter **Alex Wilber**.
 Select **Alex Wilber** that appears in a drop-down menu, and then select **Share**.

 25. Now that Holly has created this new SharePoint site and used IRM to restrict permissions on the site, she has asked Alex Wilber to test this site to validate whether IRM is working for SharePoint Online.
-Alex will perform this test on the Client 2 (LON-CL2) VM.<br/>
+Alex will perform this test on the Client 2 (LON-CL2) VM.

 	‎Switch to the **LON-CL2** VM, where you should still be logged into the Microsoft 365 admin center as Alex from the prior task.